 (1) Purpose of the Program.
 The Physician Profile Program, established by St. 1996, c.
 307, provides for public access to information about physicians.
 This law, codified at M.G.L. c.
 112, § 5, is also referred to as the Physician Profile Law.
 The Profiles Program is intended to give patients and consumers access to information on the education, training and clinical experience of all physicians holding or having held a full license.

 (2) Content of a Profile.
 Pursuant to M.G.L. c.
 112, § 5, the Board shall collect and maintain a public profile on each physician who has held a full license.
 The Board shall create individual physician profiles on licensees and disseminate this information to the public.
-The information included on a licensee's public profile is governed by Pursuant to M.G.L. c.
+Pursuant to M.G.L. c.
 112, § 5, the following information shall be on a public profile:

 (a) any criminal convictions for felonies and serious misdemeanors in all jurisdictions;